K1HT999/Kalshi_Alt_YES/README.md

 ---

-## The story in six acts

-**Act 1 — A backtest that looked too good.** Initial walk-forward results showed 96% win rates and +348% ROI.
-They were artifacts.

-**Act 2 — Two methodology bugs.**
-1. **Next-day contract contamination.** Each Kalshi snapshot captures both today's *and* tomorrow's contracts.
-A naive date-keyed join compares today's intraday observations against tomorrow's strike, manufacturing fake "already-hit" arbitrage.
-2. **Phantom-fillable cheap contracts.** Floors that *clip* `yes_ask` (e.g. 0.00 → 0.01) treat unfillable token offers as tradeable. ~31% of the post-fix universe sits in this bucket.

-**Act 3 — What survives.** Same-day filter + `yes_ask ≥ $0.05` floor + the Gaussian-shell calibrated EV walk-forward.
-57-trade book at +73.7% ROI, permutation p = 0.005.

-**Act 4 — Mode A (capped book).** Calibration diagnostic shows the model is overconfident above `p̂ = 0.40`.
-Capping `yes_ask ≤ $0.40` excludes the unreliable regime. **48 trades, +122% ROI, Sharpe 0.34.**

-**Act 5 — Mode B (regime-modulated σ).** A second HRRR-data layer (wind, cloud, pressure, precip) feeds a regime score that inflates σ on volatile days. **46 trades, +137% ROI, Sharpe 0.37.** Closes the calibration gap in the (0.20, 0.40] bin from −0.15 to −0.01.

-**Act 6 — Mode C (microstructure filter).** Kalshi candlestick data exposes a third layer: contracts with cumulative 6-hour volume below ~1,000 are systematic underperformers regardless of model strength.
-Filtering them out lifts the Mode A book by +61 pp ROI and the Mode B book by +71 pp. **36-trade Mode B + Mode C book delivers +208% ROI at Sharpe 0.46.**

-Full narrative + statistical detail: [`KALTYES_Public.md`](KALTYES_Public.md).

----

 ## Honest accounting of Mode C

-Mode C is *two* effects bundled together.
-Be precise about each:
+Mode C is two effects bundled together.

 **Effect 1 — Data-availability cleanup.** 5 of 48 Mode A trades (and 5 of 46 Mode B trades) have `NaN` microstructure data.
-These are contracts the 60-minute candlestick feed doesn't have an entry for at the snapshot time (mostly an old ticker-format-change issue from Sept-Oct 2024).
-All 5 happen to be losers.
-Production naturally skips trades where you can't read the order book, so this isn't a "signal" — it's a production constraint.
+These are contracts that the 60-minute Kalshi candlestick feed does not have an entry for at the snapshot time.
+Production naturally skips trades where you can't read the order book.
 The 43-trade / 41-trade "data-clean" baselines reflect what production actually trades.

 **Effect 2 — Liquidity filter.** On the data-clean baseline, requiring `volume_6h_total ≥ 1000` drops an additional 5 trades and lifts ROI another ~31 pp (Mode A: 151% → 183%; Mode B: 171% → 208%).
-This is a real microstructure signal — it engages with variance in the data and survives the time split.

 The breakdown for Mode A: